szhn/DivinerLite/README.md

 # DivinerLite

-Just a rofl from my study java
+Just a test from my study in java

 Why? -I dont know